Switchback Travel (Chris Carter)

 See the Casio G-Shock Move GBD-H2000

-Editor’s note: The stated battery life is the manufacturer’s claim while in standard GPS mode, with solar charging when applicable/advertised.
-Changes to the settings, features, and type of tracking (e.g., multi-band/dual-frequency GPS) will affect this number.
+Editor’s note: The stated battery life is the manufacturer’s claim while in all-system GPS mode, with solar charging when applicable/advertised.
+Changes to the settings, features, and type of tracking (e.g., standard or multi-band/dual-frequency GPS) will affect this number.
+Read more about GPS tracking in the buying advice below.

 Everyone on the Switchback Travel team loves to spend time outdoors—especially when it means getting far off the beaten path to enjoy some backcountry solitude.
 However, as we’ve learned firsthand, route-finding can be downright challenging in remote areas and inclement conditions.
 With that in mind, we can’t overstate the value of bringing some sort of GPS navigation into the backcountry—whether it be a handheld GPS device or a wearable GPS watch like those featured above.
 As we covered, GPS watches are highly accurate at pinpointing your location and purpose-built to handle the rigors of outdoor use, but we’ve also grown to love modern features like multisport activity tracking, detailed sleep data, custom workout suggestions, and music storage (among others).
 Of course, considerations like weight, bulk, and battery life are also always top-of-mind, especially on longer and more gear-intensive missions (like climbing Island Peak in Nepal, which one of our editors did while wearing the Garmin Fenix 7).

-This list started in 2015 as a round-up of the best altimeter watches, with former editor-in-chief John Ellings drawing from his extensive experience in the Pacific Northwest backcountry to choose six standouts to feature in the guide.
+This list started in 2015 as a round-up of the best altimeter watches, with former editor Jenny Abegg drawing from her extensive experience in the Pacific Northwest backcountry to choose six standouts to feature in the guide.
 Given the sizable crossover with GPS watches, we opted to revamp the guide in 2024 to exclusively cover GPS-equipped designs, with a separate section in our buying advice on non-GPS (altimeter) watches.
 Editor Maddie Downie currently manages the guide.
 A self-proclaimed peak-bagger with big goals of getting to the top of obscure, remote mountains all over Washington state’s North Cascades, Maddie regularly relies on GPS to help her navigate through the backcountry—especially when the trail turns to bushwhacking.

 ABC: Altimeter, Barometer, and Compass